postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/viewing-monitor-results.md

 ## Viewing monitors in Postman

-You can view your monitors in Postman by navigating to your workspace and selecting **Monitors** in the left sidebar.
+You can view your collection-based monitors in Postman by navigating to your workspace and selecting **Monitors** in the left sidebar.
 Select your monitor to open a tab detailing its latest performance.

 <img src="https://assets.postman.com/postman-docs/view-monitor-in-tab3.jpg" alt="View monitor in tab"/>